jhou12/fullstack-birthday-fact-finder/README.md

 # Fullstack Birthday Fact Finder

 App that persists and displays historical fact data retrieved from an API request based on a user's birthday.
-Made with the MERN/SERN stack, with full CRUD functionality (connection options available for both Mongo and MySQL), and React Styled Components.
+Made with the MERN/SERN stack (connection options available for both Mongo and MySQL), React Styled Components, and full CRUD functionality.

 <p align="center">
 <img src="screenshot.png" width="350"/>